colonyos/colonies/docs/RPC.md

 ### Close Process as Successful
 * PayloadType: **closesuccessfulmsg**
-* Credentials: A valid Runtime Private Key and the Runtime ID needs to match the RuntimeID assigned to the process
+* Credentials: A valid Executor Private Key and the Executor ID needs to match the ExecutorID assigned to the process

 #### Payload
 ```json